 This course is designed to teach what social scientists do with the data they gather.
 Particular attention is given to descriptive and inferential statistics, the relationship between research and policy, evaluation research and research ethics.
 Special emphasis is given to utilization of SPSS.

 Advanced application of skills and knowledge of Social Science in government agency, public service institution or similar situation under the supervision of a faculty member.
-Prerequisite(s): successful completion of SS 6690, SS 6691, SS 6698, SOC 55XX Internship 1 in Social Science and approval of the student’s academic adviser and/or graduate coordinator.
+Prerequisite(s): successful completion of SS 6690, SS 6691, SS 6698, SS 6680 and approval of the student’s academic adviser and/ or graduate coordinator.

 This course will focus on current issues in the Social Sciences and prepare the student for transition into a Social Science career or further graduate study at the doctoral level.